Protect lives and equipment as you lead the fire and rescue services at our airfields and bases.

-On successful completion of these courses you will then spend a period of time working on a RNZAF Base, receiving on the job training (OJT) in preparation for your fire fighters course.
+On successful completion of these courses you will then spend a period of time working on an Air Force base, receiving on the job training (OJT) in preparation for your Fire Fighter Intermediate course.

-After holding your Class 2 licence for a minimum period of 6 months you will under go additional OJT and testing to achieve a Class 4 licence.
+After holding your Class 2 licence for a minimum period of 6 months you will undergo additional OJT and assessing to achieve a Class 4 licence.

-After this period you will return to Linton for your intermediate trade training.
+After this period you will return to the Joint Services Fire School for your intermediate trade training.
 This lasts for seven weeks and covers further aspects of your basic training plus:

-- Lead a fire crew at an emergency incident
+- Lead a fire team at an emergency incident

 - Bulk fuel installation fires

-Completing this course makes you a senior fire fighter and opens doors to a full range of fire fighting duties in the Air Force.
+Completing this course makes you a senior fire fighter and opens doors to a full range of rescue and firefighting duties in the Air Force.